Illumina/paragraph/README.md

 Paragraph aims to facilitate these tasks by providing:
 - an accurate genotyper for Structural Variations in short-read data
-- a suite of graph-based tools to align and genotype complex events
+- a suite of graph-based tools to align and genotype complex events.

 Please reference Paragraph using:

-- Chen, et al (2019) [Paragraph: A graph-based structural variant genotyper for short-read sequence data](https://www.biorxiv.org/content/10.1101/635011v1). *bioRxiv*.
+- Chen, et al (2019) [Paragraph: A graph-based structural variant genotyper for short-read sequence data](https://www.biorxiv.org/content/10.1101/635011v1). *bioRxiv*. doi: https://doi.org/10.1101/635011

-Variant calls described in the paper is available at [data/download-instructions.txt](data/download-instructions.txt)
+Genotyping calls in this paper can be found at [paper-data/download-instructions.txt](paper-data/download-instructions.txt)

 ## <a name='SystemRequirements'></a>System Requirements

 ### <a name='Hardware'></a>Hardware

 A standard workstation with at least 8GB of RAM should be sufficient for compilation and testing of the program.

-It typically takes up to a few seconds to genotype a single event in one sample (single-threaded).
-We provide wrapper scripts to parallelize this process.
-It took us 30 minutes to genotype ~20,000 SVs using 20 CPU cores (with I/O).

 ### <a name='Operatingsystems'></a>Operating systems